physiology of lactation/ physiology of breastfeeding

-By the fifth or sixth month of pregnancy, the breasts are ready to produce milk.
-During the latter part of pregnancy, the woman’s breasts enter into the lactogenesis I stage.
-This is when the breasts make colostrum, a thick, sometimes yellowish fluid.
+Within the fifth or sixth month of pregnancy, the breast is ready to produce milk.
+During the latter a part of pregnancy, the woman’s breasts enter into the lactogenesis I stage.
+This is when the breasts create colostrum, a thick, sometimes yellowish fluid.

-At this stage, high levels of progesterone inhibit most milk production.
+During this stage/level, high levels of progesterone inhibit most milk production.

-At birth, prolactin levels remain high, while the delivery of the placenta results in a sudden drop in progesterone, estrogen, and human placental lactogen levels.
-This abrupt withdrawal of progesterone in the presence of high prolactin levels stimulates the copious milk production of the lactogenesis II stage.
+At birth, prolactin levels stay high, while the delivery of the placenta results in a sudden drop in progesterone, estrogen, and human placental lactogen levels.
+This abrupt withdrawal of progesterone within the presence of high prolactin levels stimulates the copious milk production of the lactogenesis II stage.

-When the breast is stimulated, prolactin levels in the blood rise and peak in about 45 minutes, then return to the pre-breastfeeding state about three hours later.
-The release of prolactin triggers the cells in the alveoli to make milk. "physiology of lactation"
+When the breast is aroused, prolactin levels in the blood rise and peak in about 45 minutes, then return to the pre-breastfeeding state about three hours later.
+The release of prolactin stimulates the cells in the alveoli to create milk. "physiology of lactation"